 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance.
-Annex B of 'Keeping Children Safe in Education' (2022) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation .In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and also within the Safeguarding Section of the Norfolk Schools website.
+Annex B of 'Keeping Children Safe in Education' (2023) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
+In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and the Suffolk Safeguarding Partnership and also within the Safeguarding Section of the Norfolk Schools website.